fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **Rhino Linux** is a Ubuntu derivative that gets its core packages from the Ubuntu developmental branch.
 Rhino Linux is the only Ubuntu-based distribution that I am aware of that follows a rolling release model.
 It is specifically designed with developers in mind and comes with VSCodium pre-installed.
 It also comes with pacstall &mdash; a package manager that provides access to a repository designed to be the Ubuntu counterpart to the Arch User Repository &mdash; pre-installed.
-It also has a setup wizard that offers users four different distribution-agnostic package formats that the wizard can add support for onto their system &mdash; namely Snap, Flatpak, Nix and AppImages.
+Rhino also has a setup wizard that offers users four different distribution-agnostic package formats that the wizard can add support for onto their system &mdash; namely Snap, Flatpak, Nix and AppImages (with the AppImage manager AM).
 Its default desktop environment is a customized Xfce desktop featuring a dock on the left of the screen that the distribution calls "Unicorn".
+It has a wrapper for each of its package managers that is called rhino-pkg.

 # Slackware Linux
 ~~~